Co-Owner and President

 In 2011, Minneapolis/St. Paul Business Journal recognized Arlotta with the prestigious 40 Under Forty award, which honors business professionals under the age of 40 in the Twin Cities.
 To be selected, a candidate must demonstrate consistent, outstanding professional achievement and show a commitment to community service as well.
 Arlotta is also a founding member of the Minneapolis/St. Paul Business Journal Insider's Club, which was established in 2013.

 In his time with the Swarm, Arlotta has helped create programs to reintroduce the sport of lacrosse to the Native American community in Minnesota.
-In 2010, he helped establish an after school program on the Prairie Island Indian Community that keeps kids involved in lacrosse on a year-round basis.
-Professional coaches from the Swarm visit the community weekly and provide lacrosse instruction and mentoring.
-Because of his efforts, a competitive team in Prairie Island now participates year-round in multiple lacrosse leagues in the Twin Cities, and became the first Minnesota Native American youth team to compete in over 100 years.
+In 2010, he helped establish an after school program on the Prairie Island Indian Community that kept kids involved in lacrosse on a year-round basis.
+Professional coaches from the Swarm visited the community weekly and provide lacrosse instruction and mentoring.
+Because of his efforts, a competitive team in Prairie Island participated year-round in multiple lacrosse leagues in the Twin Cities, and became the first Minnesota Native American youth team to compete in over 100 years.

 In 2010, Arlotta and the Swarm established Lax-4-Life, an overnight lacrosse camp open to boys and girls from all 11 Minnesota tribal communities.
 Campers not only learn about the history, tradition and game play of lacrosse, but also life skills, such as the importance of education, healthy living and abstinence from drugs, alcohol and violence.